Key Takeaways

 Artificial intelligence is a vast discipline and only growing.
-At AIFWD, we pride ourselves in recommending educational programs — bootcamps, bachelor’s programs, master’s programs, and Ph.D. programs — to help interested individuals break in and level up in the field.
+At AIFwD, we pride ourselves in recommending educational programs — bootcamps, bachelor’s programs, master’s programs, and Ph.D. programs — to help interested individuals break in and level up in the field.

 But while we believe that formal education is the surest way to a career in artificial intelligence, it’s by no means the only way to bone up on AI and machine learning.
 Indeed, even in our increasingly digital world books remain an essential resource, whether you’re considering a career in artificial intelligence and eager to learn more, in an AI degree program and looking to supplement your knowledge, already an AI professional and hoping to add new techniques to your toolbox, or just want to better understand how artificial intelligence and machine learning are impacting our economic, political, and social realities.